 - Myths and creation stories=398.26 Physical phenomena

 - Tall tales=398.27 Everyday human life, historical/quasi historical events

 - Multicultural tales I changed to 398.23 Places and times from 398.2089.
 That allowed me to reduce 2 decimal numbers then add one back indicating continent of origin according to Table 2 Geographic areas.

 Let’s face it, every library’s 920 Collected biographies are a mess.
 A spine label with 920 and the author’s 3 letters is not user-friendly for anyone, especially not for kids.
 Amazingly DDC offers an alternative called Option A, which uses numbers 921-928 to align with main Dewey Classes!
 I used them to completely redo my 920s.
 Students loved the change and circulation of those biographies dramatically increased!

-Drugs was such a problematic topic for my students because it appeared in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about drugs as a social problem, as personal health & safety, or as an addictive disease.
+Addictive Substances was such a problematic topic for my students because it appeared in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about addiction as a social problem, as personal health & safety, or as a disease.
 To simplify access for students needing books about drugs, I decided to put all the books in 616.86.

-For similar drugs each of the original Dewey numbers had additional decimals that were wildly different.
-After careful analysis, I decided to adjust some of the thousandths numbers to create a more logical and consistent grouping of drugs for 616.86.
+For similar drugs the original Dewey numbers had additional decimals that were wildly different.
+After careful analysis, I decided to adjust some of the thousandths numbers to create a more consistent grouping of drugs for 616.86.
 Students immediately noticed the larger drug section, thought I’d purchased new books, and their circulation skyrocketed.